bnwolford/BDSI/README.md

 `cd /home/bdsi2019/genomics/data/scrna`

 Now you can use a deconvolution method in `~/DECComparison/algorithms` to perform deconvolution.
+You will need to perform various manipulation of the input files and create your code to get these methods up and running.

 ### Population Genetics